-- During the winter of 2013-2014, public and tribal treaty hunting in Montana will likely remove about 200 to 300 bison, while another 300 to 600 bison will be shipped to slaughter or research facilities following capture at the Stephens Creek facility.
+- During the winter of 2015, it is anticipated public and tribal treaty hunting in Montana will remove 300 to 400 bison, while another 500 to 600 bison could be shipped to meat processing or research facilities following capture at the Stephens Creek facility.
 Congress has specifically prohibited hunting within Yellowstone National Park.

-- The plan is to capture and ship at least 25 to 50 bison per week from mid-January through mid-February without regard for age, sex, or disease status.
-Another 200 to 300 females (8 months to 5 years of age) will be shipped during the last two weeks of February and first week of March.
+- The plan is to capture and ship at least 50 to 100 bison per week from mid-January through mid-February without regard for age, sex, or disease status.
+Another 200 to 400 females (8 months to 5 years of age) could be shipped during the last two weeks of February and first week of March.

-- The NPS has signed agreements with the InterTribal Buffalo Council and several American Indian Tribes for them to trailer bison from Yellowstone National Park directly to slaughter facilities for processing.
+- The NPS has signed agreements with the InterTribal Buffalo Council and several American Indian Tribes for them to trailer bison from Yellowstone National Park directly to meat processing facilities.

-- The demand for bison for quarantine or research is minimal due to a lack of facilities, and the social capacity for public and treaty harvests near the park boundary is probably only about 250 to 300 bison each year due to the timing of migration, constricted area where bison are currently hunted, and the number of different management jurisdictions that authorize hunting of Yellowstone bison (4 tribes and the State of Montana).
-Thus, bison at times need to be removed from the population by other means, such as shipments to slaughter facilities, even though there is little political or social support for such actions.
+- The demand for bison for quarantine or research is minimal due to a lack of facilities, and the social capacity for public and treaty harvests near the park boundary is probably only about 300 to 400 bison each year due to the timing of migration, constricted area where bison are currently hunted, and the number of different management jurisdictions that authorize hunting of Yellowstone bison (4 tribes and the State of Montana).
+Thus, bison at times need to be removed from the population by other means, such as shipments to meat processing facilities, even though there is little political or social support for such actions.

 - At the current population level, there could be a mass migration of many hundreds of bison out of the park this winter if there is deep snow pack at higher elevations.
 Also, without harvests or culls, we predict the population will increase to nearly 6,000 bison by the end of winter in 2016.

-Why can’t you harvest bison through hunting instead of shipping them to slaughter?
+Why can't you harvest bison through hunting instead of shipping them to meat processing facilities?